RickardHultgren/LYMPHA/_posts/2017-04-25-headaches.md

    - Headache and pain in the temple, chewing pain, fatigue or light fever.
    - Sudden severe headache.
    - A headache while having a fever and being stiff in the neck.

-Bellow is a flow-chart and <span class="sc">lympha</span>-script describing symptoms associated with underlying causes of headache.

 *Headache examintion:*
 - eye fundus examination
 - body temperture
 - neurological examination

--Akut DT-­‐hjärna om SAH-­‐misstanke
-- För vidare SAH-­‐handläggning se sid.4
--Lab
+- Blood tests in questions are
-- B-­‐stat
+   - Complete blood count
-- El-­‐Krea
+   - electrolytes and creatinine
    - CRP
-- SR
-- P-­‐Glc
-- Temp
-- U-­‐prov

-neck-stiffness
-- Papillödem!
-- body temperture - fever
-- Neurologi?
-- Akut DT-­‐hjärna om SAH-­‐misstanke
-- För vidare SAH-­‐handläggning se sid.4
-- Lab
-- B-­‐stat
-- El-­‐Krea
-- CRP
-- SR
-- P-­‐Glc
-- Temp
+   - ESR
-- U-­‐prov
+   - P-­Glucose

+Bellow is a flow-chart and <span class="sc">lympha</span>-script describing symptoms associated with underlying causes of headache.

 <p class="dragscroll" style="border:0.2em solid #aaaaaa;">
 ![<img src="http: